YT2810/Veripact/README.md

-# pactum
+# Veripact
-Pactum is an AI-powered protocol that generates a universal Trust Profile to secure P2P commerce.
+Veripact is an AI-powered protocol that generates a universal Trust Profile to secure P2P commerce.